LISTEN | 'It’s a manageable situation' — police commissioner on Diepsloot as man killed in 'mob attack'

 07 April 2022 - 19:21

-National police commissioner Gen Sehlahle Masemola said the situation in Diepsloot where community members are threating to shut down the area and where a Zimbabwean man was burnt alive is “under control”.
+National police commissioner Gen Sehlahle Masemola said the situation in Diepsloot where community members are threatening to shut down the area and where a Zimbabwean man was burnt alive is “under control”.

 Police minister Bheki Cele and Masemola visited the informal settlement on Thursday.